extrasounds/sound-categories/README.md

 Fabric library that allows mods to add more sound categories, and modifies the Minecraft sound settings menu to fit as many categories as required.

+Originally created by the great Stashymane, which has sadly been discontinued.

 ## Adding to your project

 The build artifact is hosted on [my personal Maven server](https://artifactory.kow08absty.com/ui/repos/tree/General/fabricmc/dev/stashy/sound-categories).
 Add the following to your